Preparing your application

 What the judges are looking for

-- Evidence of deep thinking in response to the real-world wicked problem and how your idea will improve the lives of others
+- evidence of deep thinking in response to the real-world wicked problem and how your idea will improve the lives of others

-- Ability to transfer the idea into a tangible concept.
+- the ability to transfer the idea into a tangible concept

 Where to from here

 You will need five students and one teacher to make up your team.
 Supervising teachers can be from any subject area.
 The junior category is for students from Years 3 to 6, the senior category is for students from Years 7 to 12.
 Schools can submit more than one application, providing each student team member is different.
 One teacher can oversee multiple teams.

 - The teacher heading up the team (or the principal) will need to complete the register your interest form